 - Combine diced apples, apple juice, lemon zest and juice, apple cider vinegar and a pinch of salt in a large pot on the stove.
 Bring to a boil over medium-high to high heat.
 Then turn the heat down to low and simmer for around 10-12 minutes until the apples are tender.

-- Add in the remaining spices and sprinkle the pectin over the top while you stir in gradually.
+- Add in the remaining spices and vanilla extract and sprinkle the pectin over the top while you stir in gradually.
 Turn the heat to high and bring the mixture to a full rolling boil before adding in the sugar all at once.
 Bring the mixture to a full rolling boil that cannot be stirred down.
 Then set the timer for 1 minute and cook while stirring continuously to avoid scorching.
 Remove the pot from the heat.
 At this point you can either spoon the jam into jars and store in the fridge or can them using the instructions below.

 Water bath canning instructions: